-- KRB is the capital charge for the retail banking business line - Brb is the beta for the retail banking business line - LARB is total outstanding retail loans and advances (non-risk weighted and gross of provisions), averaged over the past three years - m is 0.035 - 7.
-For the purposes of the ASA, total loans and advances in the retail banking business line consists of the total drawn amounts in the following credit portfolios: retail, SMEs treated as retail, and purchased retail receivables.
+- KRB is the capital charge for the retail banking business line - βRB is the beta for the retail banking business line - LARB is total outstanding retail loans and advances (non-risk weighted and gross of provisions), averaged over the past three years - m is 0.035 retail, SMEs treated as retail, and purchased retail receivables.
 For commercial banking, total loans and advances consists of the drawn amounts in the following credit portfolios: corporate, sovereign, bank, specialised lending, SMEs treated as corporate and purchased corporate receivables.
+The book value of securities held in the banking book should also be included.

+10. For the purposes of the ASA, total loans and advances in the retail banking business line consists of the total drawn amounts in the following credit portfolios:

-The book value of securities held in the banking book should also be included. - 8.
-Under the ASA, banks may aggregate retail and commercial banking (if they wish to) using a beta of 15%.
-Similarly, those banks that are unable to disaggregate their gross income into the other six business lines can aggregate the total gross income for these six business lines using a beta of 18%. - 9.
-As under the Standardised Approach, the total capital charge for the ASA is calculated as the simple summation of the regulatory capital charges across each of the eight business lines.
+11. Under the ASA, banks may aggregate retail and commercial banking (if they wish to) using a beta of 15%.
+Similarly, those banks that are unable to disaggregate their gross income into the other six business lines can aggregate the total gross income for these six business lines using a beta of 18% with negative gross income treated at para 3 of the Standardised Approach for operational risk.

+12. As under the Standardised Approach, the total capital charge for the ASA is calculated as the simple summation of the regulatory capital charges across each of the eight business lines.